MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/ccomcritseclock-class.md

 ### <a name="remarks"></a>Açıklamalar

-Nesne kilidi zaten açılmış, bir onay hata hata ayıklama yapılarında meydana gelir.
+Nesnenin kilidi zaten açıksa, hata ayıklama yapılarında bir Assert hatası oluşur.

 ## <a name="see-also"></a>Ayrıca bkz.